Pseudoplatystoma: Common names

-In their native waters, these fish may be called surubí in Guaraní, especially in Paraguay, a country that still speaks both Spanish and Guaraní.
+In their native waters, these fish may be called surubí in Guaraní, especially in Paraguay, where still both Spanish and Guaraní are spoken.
 This name is also used in some Spanish-speaking countries and in Portuguese-speaking Brazil (surubi or surubim).
 In Peruvian Spanish, they are called doncella or zúngaro.
 P. corruscans may be called moleque or pintado.
 They often are referred to in the vernacular as bagre rayado/rajado or pintadillo/pintado (tiger catfish or tiger–shovelnose).
 P. corruscans, P. fasciatum, and P. tigrinum are also known as spotted sorubim, barred sorubim, and tiger sorubim, respectively.
 This genus is collectively referred to as the tiger shovelnose catfish in the aquarium hobby, as the species in this genus are relatively easy to confuse.

 Description

 Combined distribution map and phylogeny of Pseudoplatystoma spp.

-Pseudoplatystoma species are all large, boldly striped or spotted catfishes.
+Pseudoplatystoma species are all large and boldly striped or spotted catfishes.
 They are familiar due to their distinctively marked color patterns.
 They are also recognized due to a depressed head, an occipital process extending backward to contact the predorsal plate, and a very long fontanel.

 After gonadal maturation, females tend to grow faster than males.
 They have a large, depressed head with an expandable mouth.
 The eyes and teeth are small.
 They have dorsal and pectoral fin spines; P. fasciatum also has an additional, smaller, dorsal spinelet preceding the dorsal spine.
 They exhibit typical barbels of catfish, the maxillary barbels sometimes being quite long, especially in juveniles.

 The currently recognized species in this genus include: